Beam model of Doppler backscattering: Backscattered electric field and power: large mismatch angle ordering

 both models should be applicable and must coincide.

-In such an endeavour, the backscattered power of the \emph{conventional} case is given by equation (\ref{eq:A_r2_explicit}); that of the \emph{spherical} case can be determined by applying the same methods used in Section \ref{section_backscattered_P}, giving
+In such an endeavour, the backscattered power of the \emph{small mismatch angle} ordering is given by equation (\ref{eq:A_r2_explicit}); that of the \emph{large mismatch angle} ordering can be determined by applying the same methods used in Section \ref{section_backscattered_P}, giving

-We now perform the subsidiary expansion of the \emph{spherical case}.
-We begin by expanding $G_0$ --- see equation (\ref{eq:A_r2_spherical}) --- to get
+We now perform the subsidiary expansion of the \emph{large mismatch angle} ordering.
+We begin by expanding $G_0$ --- see equation (\ref{eq:G0}) --- to get

 where we have kept terms up to order unity for the exponential.
-However, when it comes to the $|G_0|^{-1}$ outside the exponential, see equation (\ref{eq:A_r2_spherical}), we only need to keep the zeroth order term, ignoring the first order correction.
-It is worth noting that we looked at several MAST shots, and the difference between the full expression and the expansion was indeed negligible.
+When it comes to the $|G_0|^{-1}$ outside the exponential, see equation (\ref{eq:A_r2_spherical}), we only need to keep the zeroth order term, ignoring the first order correction.
+It is worth noting that we looked at several MAST shots, and the difference between the full expression and the expansion in equation (\ref{eq:G0_spherical_expansion}) was negligible, that is, the MAST DBS seems to be in the intermediate regime where the \emph{small mismatch angle} and \emph{large mismatch angle} orderings are both valid.
 We introduce the notation

 where we have used the Bragg condition at the zero-mismatch point.
-We see that the signal decays exponentially with $\Delta k_{\perp,1}$, hence we order the most quickly decaying term to be of order one
+We see that the signal decays exponentially with $\Delta k_{\perp,1}$ and hence we order the most quickly decaying term to be of order one

 This gives us the size of $\Delta k_{\perp,1}$